What is pre-diabetes?

 - FBS results:

-- Two different FBS tests are required to confirm diagnosis.
+- Two FBS are required to confirm diagnosis

-- The person being tested has a fasting blood sugar test.
+- The person being tested is given a concentrated sugar drink

-- Exactly 2 hours after the sugar drink, another blood test sample is drawn to check the level of glucose present in the blood.
+- 2 hours after the sugar drink, another blood test sample is drawn to check the level of glucose present in the blood

 - OGTT results mean pre-diabetes if:

-- History of giving birth to a baby weighing more than 9 pounds.
+- History of gestational diabetes or giving birth to a baby weighing 9+ pounds

-- Because of the high rates of diabetes in Native Americans all overweight adolescents and adults should be screened yearly for pre-diabetes and diabetes.
+- Because of the high rates of diabetes in Native Americans all overweight adolescents and adults should be screened yearly for diabetes.

 The good news is: